 In this section

-The Welsh Government is working closely with the education sector to assess and mitigate the potential impact of a no deal Brexit on schools, further education institutions and our universities.
+The Welsh Government is working closely with the education sector to assess and mitigate the potential impacts of Brexit on schools, further education institutions and our universities.

 Further education institutions should not face any immediate impacts, but we are monitoring and working with the sector to prepare.
 In the longer-term, we have made it clear that the EU funding which many of our colleges have benefitted from must be replaced in full after the UK leaves the EU to continue their strong record of building Wales’ skills base and spreading opportunity.
 Similarly, we are working with apprenticeship providers to prepare.

-The Welsh higher education sector is proud of its global reach and scope and we support the views of university leaders that the UK leaving the EU without a deal is one of the biggest threats our universities have ever faced.
+The Welsh higher education sector is proud of its global reach and scope.
 They make a significant contribution to the Welsh economy, jobs, public services and culture in Wales and it is vital they are protected.

 Soon after the EU referendum, the Welsh Government set up a Higher Education Brexit Working Group to provide advice about the implications of Brexit for the higher and further education sectors in Wales.